moosetechnology/FameJava/README.md

 To generate the java classes of a [Moose](https:modularmoose.org) meta-model:

 1. generate (in Pharo) a `.mse` file describing the meta-model.
+   command: `'some-file-name.mse' asFileReference writeStreamDo: [:stream | MooseModel metamodel exportOn: stream]`
-1. add the `.mse` file under the "samples/ch/unibe/fame/resources" folder.
+3. add the `.mse` file under the "resources" folder.
-1. under "test.ch.akuhn.fame.codegen.target" create a new "target" following the template of other Codegen class.
+4. under "src/metamodel.codegen" create a new "target" following the template of other Codegen class.
-1. execute the "target" to generate the code under the folder `gen`.
+5. execute the "target" to generate the code under the folder `gen`.

-The `.mse` file may be generated in Pharo from the meta model with this command:

-`'some-file-name.mse' asFileReference writeStreamDo: [:stream | MooseModel metamodel exportOn: stream]`

 ## License: GNU LESSER GENERAL PUBLIC LICENSE